 15mm - if the installation is to be used by pedestrians only or the sub base is strong and sound and can withstand the expected loads.
 Please note this does not meet BBA approved standards.

 25mm - for an installation area that is expected to withstand heavy vehicles

 If you are unsure as to how thick you should install the system please contact us.

-Yes – Resin Drives have two types of resin the Trade Buff and UVR Resin.
-UVR is an aliphatic polyurethane system which is highly light stable and is exceptionally resistant to discolouration after exposure to light.
+Yes – Daltex UVR resin is an aliphatic polyurethane system which is highly light stable and is exceptionally resistant to discolouration after exposure to light.
 It is best suited for use with light coloured aggregates or other aggregates where colour stability is a key requirement.